montilab/shine/README.md

 ## Requirements

-To install directly from Github, R (\>= 3.5.0) is required.
+We suggest R 3.6.0 but R (\>= 3.5.0) is required to install directly from Github.
 For workflows, Nextflow can be used on any POSIX compatible system (Linux, OS X, etc) and requires BASH and Java 8 (or higher) to be installed.
 Alternatively, check out usage with Docker.

 ## Installation